SebastianBarzyc/FirstAngular/README.md

 - PostgreSQL
 - Bootstrap
 - SCSS
-Website is made public on www.FitBuddy.pl
+Website is made public on FitBuddy.pl

 # Login Form
 SMTP is configured, password is encrypted.